frink-okn/frink-landing-zone/README.md

 ## Upload Using Amazon's S3 Command Line Interface (CLI) Tool
 1. Install the AWS CLI Toolkit.
-   * Follow the steps in the [AWS CLI Installation](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-install.html) guide to install the AWS CLI toolkit.
+   * Follow the steps in the [AWS CLI installation guide](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-install.html) to install the AWS CLI toolkit.
 2. Set up an AWS profile.
    * Open a new terminal.
    * Configure a profile for lakeFS using your **Access Key ID** and **Secret Access Key**: